 For many living in Slovenia, forest-to-table dining has been a way of life for centuries.
 Situated at the foot of the Alps, Slovenia is home to sweeping alpine landscapes and diverse flora—along with countless culinary experts who harvest and prepare these plants in a variety of ways.
 From a local grandmother known as the ambassador of dried pears to a world-renowned chef—to our guide’s mother-in-law, an experienced mushroom forager—these epicurean experts will help us munch our way through the forests, foothills, and pastures of Slovenia.
 We’ll season our own schnapps, take a crash course in beekeeping, and craft a charismatic cheese—all while learning the intricacies of collecting fresh herbs, plants, and fungi from a top-tier forager.
-Bring an open mind, a curious palette, and a healthy appetite for adventure, and you’re sure to experience the best forest-grown flavors of this alpine country.
+Bring an open mind, a curious palate, and a healthy appetite for adventure, and you’re sure to experience the best forest-grown flavors of this alpine country.

 The listed price of the trip is per person based on double occupancy.